Soni25sakshi/Soni25sakshi/README.md

 - 👋 Hi, I’m @Soni25sakshi
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming to solve real world problems
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, C, Java
-- 💞️ I’m looking to collaborate on various projects
+- 💞️ I’m looking to learn and collaborate on various projects
 - 📫 How to reach me ...

 <!---
 Soni25sakshi/Soni25sakshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.